Next.js vs React: Key Differences, Performance & When to Use Each in 2026

 Performance

-Backend / API
+Backend and API Layer

 React is frontend-only.
 You need a separate server or BaaS (Backend as a Service) for API logic, authentication, and database access.